-- 24 .The auditor shall obtain an understanding of the entity's process for monitoring the system of internal control relevant to the preparation of the financial statements, through performing risk assessment procedures, by: (Ref: Para.
-A114-A115) - (a) Understanding those aspects of the entity's process that address: - Ongoing and separate evaluations for monitoring the effectiveness of controls, and the identification and remediation of control deficiencies identified; (Ref: Para.
-A116-A117) and - (ii) The entity's internal audit function, if any, including its nature, responsibilities and activities; (Ref: Para.
-A118) - (b) Understanding the sources of the information used in the entity's process to monitor the system of internal control, and the basis upon which management considers the information to be sufficiently reliable for the purpose; (Ref: Para.
+24 .The auditor shall obtain an understanding of the entity's process for monitoring the system of internal control relevant to the preparation of the financial statements, through performing risk assessment procedures, by: (Ref: Para.
+A114-A115) (a) Understanding those aspects of the entity's process that address: (i) Ongoing and separate evaluations for monitoring the effectiveness of controls, and the identification and remediation of control deficiencies identified; (Ref: Para.
+A116-A117) and (ii) The entity's internal audit function, if any, including its nature, responsibilities and activities; (Ref: Para.
+A118) and (c) Evaluating whether the entity's process for monitoring the system of internal control is appropriate to the entity's circumstances considering the nature and complexity of the entity.
+(Ref: Para.
+A121-A122) (b) Understanding the sources of the information used in the entity's process to monitor the system of internal control, and the basis upon which management considers the information to be sufficiently reliable for the purpose; (Ref: Para.
 A119-A120)